-The Quizzes have also all been set with a due date for the Friday before the exam for that Module.
+The quizzes have all been set with a due date (deadline) for the day of the exam for that module.

-Exams MUST be taken on the posted date and completed by the end of that day (deadline).
+Each exam MUST be taken on the posted date and completed by the end of that day (deadline).
 This will allow everyone to review their test after it has been completed, and it will keep you from running out of time for the next set of materials.
-You will have 75 minutes to complete the exam.
+You will have 75 minutes to complete the exam unless you have specific accommodations set up with the university.